 - Some moms report that this supplement works quickly.

 - You’ll have to take four to six capsules a day, spread throughout the day.

 There are only two ingredients in this lactation supplement — organic fenugreek seed and a vegetarian capsule.
-Moms who are worried about additives should like the simplicity and wholesomeness of this one.

-- They are very affordable.
+- They’re very affordable.